Daydreaming: Nighttime dreams

-In the late 1960s, cognitive psychologists Jerome L. Singer of Yale University and John S. Antrobus of the City College of New York, created a daydream questionnaire, called the Imaginal Processes Inventory (IPI).
-It has been used to investigate daydreams.
-Psychologists Leonard Giambra and George Huba used the IPI and found that daydreamers' imaginary images vary in three ways: how vivid or enjoyable the daydreams are, how many guilt- or fear-filled daydreams they have, and how "deeply" into the daydream people go.

-Humanistic psychology on other hand, found numerous examples of people in creative or artistic careers, such as composers, novelists and filmmakers, developing new ideas through daydreaming.
-Similarly, research scientists, mathematicians and artists have developed new ideas by daydreaming about their subject areas.

 Self-reflection

 Daydreaming can also be used to reveal personal aspects about an individual.
-In an experiment directed by Robert Desoille, Desoille had a subject rest on a couch and then invited them to daydream about a series of objects and events.
-The subjects were asked to imagine a sword or vase first, then to imagine climbing a mountain, and then ascending into space.
-The subject is then asked to visualize a wizard, a witch, and a dragon.
-Subjects who imagine more details and sleek objects often see themselves as more useful and hold a belief they are capable of growth.
-Through the daydream, which can involve many fantastical elements, characteristics such as a fear of men or a desire to subdue a selfish personality trait can be revealed.
+In an experiment directed by Robert Desoille, subjects were asked to imagine different objects over the course of different rounds.
+Those who imagined more details and sleek objects often saw themselves as more useful and held the belief that they were more capable of growth.
+Through the daydream, which involved many fantastical elements, characteristics such as a fear of men or a desire to subdue a selfish personality trait were often revealed.

-Self-focused daydreaming can be beneficial/positive (i.e. a self-reflection) or detrimental/negative (i.e. a rumination).
-Rumination is over-thinking negative experiences from the past, and pessimistic views of the future; it generally increases negative mood-episodes, guilt, fear and poor attention controls Self-reflection generally increases happiness, anti-depressant thinking, rational planning, creativity, and positivism.
+Self-focused daydreaming can be positive (i.e. a self-reflection) or negative (i.e. a rumination).
+This will result in either increased happiness, anti-depressant thinking, rational planning, creativity, and positivism, or conversely, over-thinking negative experiences from the past, pessimistic views of the future, negative mood-episodes, guilt, fear, and poor attention controls.

-Research
+A 2010 Harvard study found that people spend nearly 47% of their waking hours daydreaming.

+Everyday use

 Eric Klinger's research in the 1980s showed that most daydreams are about ordinary, everyday events and help to remind us of mundane tasks.
 Klinger's research also showed that over 75% of workers in "boring jobs", such as lifeguards and truck drivers, use vivid daydreams to "ease the boredom" of their routine tasks.

-Israeli high school students who scored high on the Daydreaming Scale of the IPI had more empathy than students who scored low.
-Some psychologists use the mental imagery created during their clients' daydreaming to help gain insight into their mental state and make diagnoses.

-Research with fMRI shows that brain areas associated with complex problem-solving become activated during daydreaming episodes.

-Benefits and costs

-Mooneyham and Schooler reviewed studies about daydreaming published from 1995.
-Some of the major costs of daydreaming summarized by the review are worse performances with reading, sustained attention, mood etc.
+The brain's default mode network (DMN) becomes active during daydreaming, facilitating introspection and self-referential thought.